adilsheeth/hfb/README.md

 Made with <3 by Adil Sheeth as a Software Engineering Major Work.

 ## Installation
+The project is live!
+You can access the live version of the HFB PWA at [https://hfb-pwa.web.app](https://hfb-pwa.web.app).

-To run this project, clone the repository locally and run the following commands:
+Alternatively, to run this project locally, clone the repository locally and run the following commands:

 ```bash
 npm install